tudorpintea999/v2-contracts/README.md

   - Rewards are distributed by the DSS (recommended to use a merkle drop for O(1) complexity). _Rewards distribution is not a part of core contracts_
 - **Slashing Rights**:
     - DSSs have the right to slash vaults if it feels that an operator had failed to perform its tasks adequately.
-    - If the slashing commitee feels that the slashing was unfair then they posses the right to veto a slashing event.
+    - If the slashing committee feels that the slashing was unfair then they possess the right to veto a slashing event.
     - DSSs needs to set the max slashable percentage `dssSlashablePercentageWad`, which can be done only once.
     - DSSs is eligible to slash vaults which are staked into them by the operator.
     - DSSs is subjected to a cooldown of 2 days(represented by `SLASHING_COOLDOWN`) after each slashing request per operator.